 Over the last 100 years, rabies in the United States has changed dramatically.
 More than 90% of all animal cases reported annually to CDC now occur in wildlife; before 1960 the majority were in domestic animals.
 The principal rabies hosts today are wild carnivores and bats.
-The number of rabies-related human deaths in the United States has declined from more than 100 annually at the turn of the century to one or two per year in the1990s.
+The number of rabies-related human deaths in the United States has declined from more than 100 annually at the turn of the century to one or two per year in the 1990s.
 Modern day prophylaxis has proven nearly 100% successful.
 In the United States, human fatalities associated with rabies occur in people who fail to seek medical assistance, usually because they were unaware of their exposure.

-During 2006, there was one case of rabies reported in Davis County in a bat.
+During 2008, there were 3 cases of rabies reported in bats in Davis County.
 No human cases were reported.